craftingcity/RollHighOrDie/Equipment and Inventories/Melee Weapons.md

 If you hit, you deal your Weapon Damage as normal.

+#### Damaged (x)
+This Weapon is currently poorly maintained or otherwise damaged, but not destroyed.

+When you make an Attack with this Weapon, if the

 ### Specialized Tags
 #### Barbed / Serrated
 When you deal Damage with this Weapon, you apply one stack of the 'Bleeding' [[Condition]].